The Latest Computer Vision Model Updates

 Curious what others think.

-Posted by alexshepard about 1 year ago (Flag)
+Posted by alexshepard about 2 years ago

 Thanks Alex.
 One of our most frequent complaints in southern Africa is when specialists dont explain why they disagree with an existing ID (which happens quite often here with our many really rare species that have never featured in field guides).